-Our future income will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone and royalty payments from HCR in connection therewith.
+Our future cash flow will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone and royalty payments from HCR in connection therewith.
 If Pfizer is unable, or does not devote sufficient resources, to maintain or continue increasing sales of RUXIENCE, or if HCR does not comply with the Royalty Purchase Agreement, our results of operations will be adversely affected.

 On June 25, 2020, we announced that we will receive royalty payments from Pfizer related to sales of a rituximab biosimilar product, RUXIENCE (Rituximab-pvvr), which was approved by the U.S. Food and Drug Administration in July 2019 and launched by Pfizer in the United States and Japan in early 2020, and the European Union in the third quarter of 2020.
-The payments from Pfizer relate to a collaboration and license agreement acquired by us as part of our spin-off from Emergent in 2016, which applies a fixed royalty rate of 2.5% on global net sales.
+The payments from Pfizer relate to a Collaboration and License Agreement acquired by us as part of our spin-off from Emergent in 2016, which applies a fixed royalty rate of 2.5% on global net sales.
 The agreement was originally executed by Trubion Pharmaceuticals (which was subsequently acquired by Emergent) and Wyeth (a wholly-owned subsidiary of Pfizer).
 The royalty term runs until the seventh anniversary of the first commercial sale of the biosimilar.
 Royalty payments to us are due within 60 days after the end of each quarter.
 Although the agreement was terminated in 2012, the royalty obligation thereunder survived.

-On March 30, 2021, we entered into and closed a Royalty Purchase Agreement with HCR (Royalty Purchase Agreement) pursuant to which we sold to HCR the right to receive all royalty payments made by Pfizer in respect of net sales of RUXIENCE.
-Under the terms of the Royalty Purchase Agreement, we received \$35 million (the Investment Amount) at closing and we are eligible to receive additional payments in aggregate of up to an \$32.5 million based on the achievement of sales milestones in 2021, 2022, and 2023 (collectively, the Milestone Amounts).
+On March 30, 2021, we entered into and closed a Royalty Purchase Agreement with HCR (Royalty Purchase Agreement) pursuant to which we sold to HCR the right to receive royalty payments made by Pfizer in respect of net sales of RUXIENCE.
+Under the terms of the Royalty Purchase Agreement, we received \$35 million (the Investment Amount) at closing and we are eligible to receive additional payments in aggregate of up to an additional \$32.5 million based on the achievement of sales milestones in 2022, 2023, and 2024 (collectively, the Milestone Amounts).
 The Royalty Purchase Agreement further provides that, once HCR reaches aggregate royalty payments totaling 190% of the Investment Amount plus the Milestone Amounts to the extent paid to us by HCR, we will be entitled to receive 50% of any additional royalty payments by Pfizer thereafter.
+The Company received a \$10 million milestone payment in March 2022 and incurred \$0.5 million in transaction costs.
+The proceeds from the milestone, net of transaction costs, will be recorded as additional liability related to sale of future royalties on the balance sheet in the first quarter of 2022.
+The Company is eligible to receive additional payments in aggregate of up to \$22.5 million based on achievement of sales milestones in 2023 and 2024.